lionel-panhaleux/krcg/README.md

 ### Card images deployment

-The card images can be deployed on a distant server via a make command using `rsync`:
+Provided you have an installed version of LackeyCCG, the card images can be deployed on a distant server via a make command using `rsync`:

 ```bash
 make sync-images